helios-network/helios-core/docs/docs/develop/guides/injective-101/testnet-deployment-guide.md

 ## 2. Download Dockerised Injective Binary

 A Docker image has been prepared to make this guide easier.
-Alternatively, you can follow the [installation instructions](../../tools/heliades/install) for `injectived` and run it locally.
+Alternatively, you can follow the [installation instructions](../../tools/heliades/install) for `heliades` and run it locally.

 :::tip
-If you install `injectived` from the binary, ignore the docker commands—the `injectived` commands can be run directly from your command line.
+If you install `heliades` from the binary, ignore the docker commands—the `heliades` commands can be run directly from your command line.
 :::

 If you're on Apple silicon make sure to use an ARM image for injective-core.